 - 1. OFF/ON/VOLUME.
 Turn clockwise to apply power to the unit and to set the desired listening level. - 2.
 SQUELCH.
 This control is used to cut off or eliminate receiver background noise in the absence of an incoming signal.
 For maximum receiver sensitivity it is desired that the control be adjusted only to the point where the receiver background noise or ambient background noise is eliminated.
 Turn fully counterclockwise then slowly clockwise until the receiver noise disappears.
 Any signal to be received must now be slightly stronger than the average received noise.
 Further clockwise rotation will increase the threshold level which a signal must overcome in order to be heard.
 Only strong signals will be heard at a maximum clockwise setting. - 3.
-DYNAMIKE.
-Adjusts the microphone gain in the transmit and PA modes.
-This controls the gain to the extent that full talk power is available several inches away from the microphone.
-In the Public Address (PA) mode, the control functions as the volume control. - 4.
 CHANNEL SELECTOR.
-This switch selects any one of the forty Citizens Band channels desired.
-The selected channel appears on the LED readout directly above the Channel Selector knob.
-Channel 9 has been reserved by the FCC for emergency communications involving the immediate safety of life of individuals or immediate protection of property.
+This switch selects any one of the forty Citizen Band Channels desired.
+The selected channel is illuminated in the circle portion of the Channel Selector dial directly above the Channel Selector knob.
+Channel 9 has been reserved.

+by the FCC for emergency communications involving the immediate safety of life of individuals or immediate protection of property.
 Channel 9 may also be used to render assistance to a motorist.

-5. PA/CB SWITCH.
+4. PA/CB SWITCH.
 Selects the mode of operation.
 In the CB position, the PA function is disabled and the unit will transmit and receive on the selected frequency.
 The PA function should not be used unless a PA speaker is connected.
 In the PA mode, incoming CB transmission will be heard through the PA speaker.
 This allows you to monitor message while outside of your vehicle.

 To use this PA feature, a speaker having a voice coil impedance of 8 ohms and a power handling capability of at least four watts should be used.
 This speaker must be plugged into the PA SPKR jack at the rear of the transceiver.
 If the public address feature is to be used primarily for outdoor applications, the use of a weatherproof horn type public address speaker is recommended.
-The durability of this type speaker plus the inherent efficiency of such a speaker will provide more than adequate results when combined with the high audio output level available from the COBRA 21GTL.
+The durability of this type speaker plus the inherent efficiency of such a speaker will provide more than adequate results when combined with the high audio output level available from the COBRA 78X.
 With the PA speaker connected as outlined previously, be sure that there is physical separation between the microphone and the speaker itself.
 If the speaker is located close to the microphone, acoustic feedback will result when the public address system is operated at high volume.
 A directional type outdoor speaker reduces the amount of isolation required.
 Some experimentation will determine the minimum amount of isolation required for a given sound level from the public address system.

-NOTE -
+- NOTE -

-PA volume is controlled by adjusting the DYNAMIKE knob to the desired volume.
+PA volume is controlled by adjusting the VOLUME knob to the desired volume.

-6. ANL SWITCH.
+ANL SWITCH.
 In the ANL position the automatic noise limiter in the audio circuits is activated.

-PRESS-TO-TALK MICROPHONE.
+PRESS - TO - TALK MICROPHONE.
 The receiver and transmitter are controlled by the press-to-talk switch on the microphone.
 Press the switch and the transmitter is activated; release switch to receive.
 When transmitting, hold the microphone two inches from the mouth and speak clearly in a normal "voice".
 The radios come complete with a low-impedance (500 ohm) dynamic microphone.
 For installation instructions on other microphones, see next section, ALTERNATE MICROPHONES AND INSTALLATION.